 Liquidity risk is the risk that an Company will encounter difficulty meeting financial obligations as they become due.
 The company considers that it has sufficient working capital available to meet its current and long-term financial needs.

-The extent of the Company's exposure to the above risks did not change during the fiscal year.
+The nature, extent and concentration of the Company's exposure to the above risks did not change during the fiscal year.